 Your Making Tax Digital for VAT questions answered (even the difficult ones)

-With Making Tax Digital (MTD) for VAT starting on the 1st April 2019 there’s not long left to familiarise yourself with your new responsibilities.
-To help you get up to speed quickly, we’ve answered the most common questions that we’ve received from accountants over the last few months in this handy guide.
+Since Making Tax Digital (MTD) for VAT started in April, time's running out to get to grips with your new responsibilities.
+To help you out, we’ve answered the most common questions that accountants have asked us over the last few months in this handy guide.

 Click through to your most pressing question or read on to take in the full list: